A municipality or independent nonprofit firefighting corporation qualifies to receive fire state aid if all the requirements of this section are met.

-On or before February 1 each year, if retirement coverage for a fire department is provided by the voluntary statewide volunteer firefighter retirement plan, the executive director of the Public Employees Retirement Association must certify the existence of retirement coverage.
+On or before February 1 each year, if retirement coverage for a fire department is provided by the statewide volunteer firefighter plan, the executive director of the Public Employees Retirement Association must certify the existence of retirement coverage.

 On or before March 15 of each year, the municipal clerk or the secretary, and the fire chief, must jointly certify to the commissioner that the fire department exists and meets the qualification requirements of this section.
 The certification must be on a form prescribed by the commissioner and must include all other information that the commissioner requires.

 (a) If the certification under subdivision 9 is not filed with the commissioner on or before March 15, the commissioner must notify the municipal clerk or the secretary that a penalty equal to a portion or all of the current year aid will apply if the certification is not received within ten days of the postmark date of the notification.

 (b) The penalty for failure to file the certification under subdivision 9 is equal to the amount of fire state aid determined for the municipality or the independent nonprofit firefighting corporation for the current year, multiplied by five percent for each week or fraction of a week that the certification is late.
 The penalty must be computed beginning ten days after the postmark date of the commissioner's notification.
 Aid amounts forfeited as a result of the penalty revert to the state general fund.
 Failure to receive the certification form is not a defense for a failure to file.